darcy95/run-in-sync/README.md

 +---+            +---+         +---+           +---+

-I had to collect packets that are generated from EE1 and destined to EE4 from every nodes (EE1 ~ EE4).
+I had to record network packets that are generated from EE1 and destined to EE4.
+The same packet had to be recorded on every nodes (EE1 ~ EE4).
 Normally in such a setup, when one of these machines experiences a delay, all subsequent experiments will be out of their joint work.
-So, by using this program, Controllees send the status message to the Controller on every experiment steps, and will only start an experiment when the Controller gives them an order to start.
-Scripts are simple and easy to read, so modify them as you want and help youself to escape from the experiment slavery. ;)
+So, by using this program, Controllees send the status message to the Controller on every experiment steps.
+The Controller can orchestrate the experiment based on the status sent by Controllees.
+For example, Controllees will only start an experiment when the Controller gives them an order to start it.

-A step-by-step instruction may be added in this document in the future, but I can't promise.
+These scripts are simple and easy to read, so modify them as you want and help youself to escape from the experiment slavery. ;) A step-by-step instruction may be added in this document in the future, but I can't promise.